“SNP Politics in My Life” by former MSP Bill Walker

 The burst of the independence vote beyond the fifty per cent mark in opinion polls, when Boris Johnson was at his worst during the pandemic, was never real and did not last.
 Support for independence is roughly where it was in September 2014, almost 8 years ago.
 Back then a national organisation was in place, people were, surprisingly, not down hearted and many of the local groups stayed in being.
 Taking over from Alex Salmond, Nicola Sturgeon was in a perfect position: maintain that nation-wide base, engage it in continuing the campaign, and use its energy to build upon the forty five per cent gained in the referendum.
 But, of course, that would have meant she and the SNP only having a say, not total control, because there was more than the SNP in that national effort.
 But Nicola and control go together.
 And so that great national machine, embracing thousands, was allowed to decay and die.

+Today’s independence movement is made up of disparate groups, who march instead of thinking, split and splintered, with no threat to the grip of the SNP.
 That grip is a negative one.
 Wicked Westminster is the bolt hole she invites her followers down when it would be uncomfortable to face the reality of Scottish failure.
 Without doubt, she is the author of the grudge and grievance policy that is injurious now to Scottish-English relations, and will poison the atmosphere when Scots sit down, post-independence vote, to negotiate a treaty with England on our exit from the UK.
 I often wonder if Nicola gets it: that Scotland will not be independent on the day after a Yes victory, no more than the UK was out of the EU on the morning after the Brexit vote.
 A treaty will be required, to set the day of independence and much else of supreme importance to both states.
+Create and continue bitter relations now, and you may well get bitter people on the other side of the negotiating table.

 Scotland is a nation of five million, England a nation of sixty million, by far our largest export market.
 We are bound by geography in one island.
 Good relations in devolution times should pave the way to good relations when and if we separate and map out how we co-operate on security, borders, trade, foreign, defence, energy, free movement of people, and cultural relations policies.
 That kind of expansive forward thinking, which includes understanding England’s national interests, is beyond our First Minister who revels in difference, and manufactures it when it doesn’t exist, even to a petty level, as was the case with the national census, now rendered useless.
 Hostility between Holyrood and Westminster has become her creed.

 She is in the class of what I call big N nationalists, who define themselves in relation to England, and are moulded by the feeling that Scotland was dealt a bad hand in 1707, and seem glued to the idea that the grounds for independence must be complaint of being deliberately ill done by, by our large neighbour.
 During my sixty years in politics I can point to the negative consequences, the ignoring of a special Scottish interest, in policies made in London, the political and economic centre of a country badly divided in terms of wealth between the South East and the rest.
 The discovery of oil in the 1960s, and the centralisation of North Sea policy in the UK capital, with calls for a specific Scottish share scornfully rejected, is a classic example.
+But the case for Scottish independence does not need to be based on antagonism towards England.
+It can be better expressed in a positive way as a matter of Scottish state interests which, in the 21st century, as distinct from the position in 1707, leads us away from union with a larger country now divested of empire, its relative influence in the world diminished, and whose economic management in these circumstances has proved less than dynamic.

 Those are post-empire forces born of historical development, with sometimes damaging consequences for Scotland economically, for which no contemporary English group, being unable to reverse them, are culpable.
 People in North East of England could make the same observation, but unlike Scots, who joined the union as a state, and have remained a distinctive polity, they do not have the same options as us.
 I have yet to see Nicola Sturgeon and those she is leading, express the case for independence in that way.
 She appears to prefer inventing Westminster as a malign bogeyman from whose clutches we must escape.

 But let us now turn and deliver judgement on those areas where devolved power makes the Scottish government as autonomous now as it would be were Scotland fully sovereign – where the buck stops not with Boris Johnson, but the First Minster.
 We could pick out the CalMac ferries fiasco, and ask how Nicola Sturgeon could launch a ship with painted windows and, apparently, a false funnel, and not ring the alarm bell within her government that something was seriously wrong.
 We could pick out the juvenile handling of our Saudi Arabia of wind status, with the government pocketing only £700 million while others will waltz away with many billions.
 Or the current lesson on how not to take public ownership of our railway.
+But it is in the educational management of our greatest national asset, our young people, that we find failure heaped upon disastrous failure: a moral and economic catastrophe the responsibility for which rests with she, who once asked to be judged on her education policy.

 Hogging the limelight back then, it was the First Minister who bragged about closing the attainment gap between schools in deprived communities and the more affluent.
 This week, hiding in the shadows, through the mouth of her education minister, she shamelessly abandoned the children of the poor.